Comparison · NinjaTrader 8

 | Calibration model | Fixed dollar amount | Adapts to the trader's own session history |

-| Enforcement mechanism | Order block at threshold | Six trigger types · five response levels (Alert → Disconnect) |
+| Enforcement mechanism | Order block at threshold | Daily-loss / drawdown / loss-streak limits plus behavioral triggers — six trigger types · five response levels (Notify → Disconnect); the standalone apps run an extended enforcement ladder |

 The window the native layer cannot see